Dubuc (electoral district)

-Dubuc is a provincial electoral district in the Saguenay–Lac-Saint-Jean region of Quebec, Canada that elects members to the National Assembly of Quebec.
+Dubuc (/fr/) is a provincial electoral district in the Saguenay–Lac-Saint-Jean region of Quebec, Canada, which elects a member to the National Assembly of Quebec.
 It notably includes part of the city of Saguenay as well as Saint-Honoré and Saint-Ambroise.

 It was created for the 1966 election from parts of Chicoutimi and Jonquière-Kénogami electoral districts.